xpack/web-jekyll/_posts/releases/cmake/2021-03-16-cmake-v3-18-6-1-released.md

 Compared to the upstream version, the Windows version also supports spawning scripts via `cmd.exe /c`.
-These scripts are used by **npm**/**xpm** to redirect invocations to the central packages repository.
+These scripts are used by **npm**/**xpm** to redirect invocations to the central xPacks storage.

 ## Bug fixes